 4.1.
 Human readable times are often needed server-side, for administration / debugging purposes (timestamps for log entries, analytics, etc).
 They will use UTC, avoiding the geographical timezone of the server machine itself.

+5.1.
+In case local time comes as user / client input, it is converted to a UNIX timestamp before being sent to the server (see p1.1) 5.2.
+Before displaying times in the UI, universal times (UNIX timestamps) are converted to the local timezone of choice.
 5.3.
 There is only one conversion layer - it is implemented exclusively on the client side.
 Time, once converted, stays converted until it reaches its final destination - either the database as a UNIX timestamp or the end-user as local time.

-• In this document the word Time refers to the Date / Time combination, a unique and completely defined moment
+- In this document the word Time refers to the Date / Time combination, a unique and completely defined moment

-• Absolute realm / Relative realm are concepts that visually separate areas of the architecture that keep universal / local time
+- Absolute realm / Relative realm are concepts that visually separate areas of the architecture that keep universal / local time